Kapranov/taxgig_2020/apps/chat/README.md

 ## Doing

-- add a `Supervisor` to supervise all the `ChatRoom` processes

 ## Todo

-- As a client I want to be associated to a user so that other client can see who send messages
+- When I join a chat room as an identified user I want to read my user name in the welcome message
+- We read in the console "Application logger stopped temporary" every time we run tests
 - rename `subscribers` to `clients` in `ChatRoom`
 - bug: avoid that a client can join twice to a room
 - Improve the way we make assertions on received messages (e.g.